-We’ve all heard the phrase ‘money can’t buy happiness’.
-And yes, it’s probably true.
-Lots of research has already shown that raking in the big bucks actually has little impact on our long-term happiness.
-But, what can be said of the opposite— can money make us feel low?
+We’ve all heard that "money can’t buy happiness".
+And it’s probably true.
+Lots of research has shown that raking in the big bucks actually has little impact on our long-term happiness.
+But what about the opposite— can money make us feel low?

 Perhaps unsurprisingly, yes.
 For many, money means stress.
 Budgeting, planning for the future, and managing our wallets can leave us feeling a little anxious at times.
 So, is there a way to fight this funk?

 Have a look through our top zen tips to help you destress about your money…